The Common (St. Helena) Waxbill

 Other common names

-Common Waxbill, St. Helena Waxbill, Red-billed Waxbill, Barred Waxbill, Brown Waxbill, Pheasant Finch
+Common Waxbill, St. Helena Waxbill, Saint Helena, Red-bellied Waxbill, Barred Waxbill, Brown Waxbill, Pheasant Finch;

 Origin